 I remember a client who had a very similar question.
-They were convinced that quite a long length of the main line that was on pretty poor condition because they were getting a lot of breaks and they were recorded as main line breaks.
+They were convinced that quite a long length of the main line that was in pretty poor condition because they were getting a lot of breaks and they were recorded as mainline breaks.

 So I guess my suggestion would be:

 - Go and talk to the crews who do the work when you’re making those decisions.

 - Make sure that they were recording the work correctly, and